Getting started with CINAHL workshops are running during November in Library Ask & Learn space, Level 1, Saltire Centre.

 This summer we have completely updated our subject guides – these guides are a great first place to look for help with your subject resources.
 Continue reading

 Students from a Scottish Higher or Further Education establishment on placement within NHS Greater Glasgow and Clyde (NHSGGC) are entitled to membership of NHSGGC Library Network.
 A student NHSGGC Athens username and password is required.
-Full details of membership including how to register for an Athens account can be found on the NHSGGC Library Network website.
+You can find full details of membership including how to register for an Athens account on the NHSGGC Library Network website.

 Membership includes access to: